M16 rifle: Production and users

-The M16 is the most commonly manufactured 5.56×45 mm rifle in the world.
+The M16 is the most commonly manufactured 5.56×45mm rifle in the world.
 Currently, the M16 is in use by 15 NATO countries and more than 80 countries worldwide.
 Together, numerous companies in the United States, Canada, and China have produced more than 8,000,000 rifles of all variants.
 Approximately 90% are still in operation.
 The M16 replaced both the M14 rifle and M2 carbine as standard infantry rifle of the U.S. armed forces.
 Although, the M14 continues to see limited service, mostly in sniper, designated marksman, and ceremonial roles.